Chart Color Schemes

 West Launceston is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-West Launceston's population was 4,215 according to the 2021 Census.
-By November 2025, it is estimated at around 4,252, reflecting an increase of 37 people (0.9%).
-This growth is inferred from ABS data showing an estimated resident population of 4,229 as of June 2024 and validation of 22 new addresses since the Census date.
-This results in a population density ratio of approximately 1,073 persons per square kilometer, comparable to averages seen across locations assessed by AreaSearch.
-Overseas migration contributed about 52.6% of overall population gains during recent periods.
+West Launceston's population is around 4,254 as of Feb 2026.
+This reflects an increase of 39 people since the 2021 Census, which reported a population of 4,215 people.
+The change is inferred from the estimated resident population of 4,229 from the ABS as of June 2024 and an additional 21 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,074 persons per square kilometer.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 52.6% of overall population gains during recent periods.

 Frequently Asked Questions - Population